 A scripting language is a programming language that is used to manipulate, customise, and automate the facilities of an existing system.
 In such systems, useful functionality is already available through a user interface, and the scripting language is a mechanism for exposing that functionality to program control.
 In this way, the existing system is said to provide a host environment of objects and facilities, which completes the capabilities of the scripting language.
 A scripting language is intended for use by both professional and non-professional programmers.
-To accommodate non-professional programmers, some aspects of the language may be somewhat less strict.
+To accommodate non-professional programmers, some aspects of the language, were defined to operate by non-strict rules that are quite error prone.
+For backwards compatibility, this "non-strict mode" remains the default.
+But a scipt can now explicitly declare that it is in "strict mode", which should make programming more robust for both professionals and non-professionals.